EgonAxel/Barskollen_FrontEnd/README.md

 # Connect to BackEnd

-To connect to the database start 'Barskollen_BackEnd' (https://github.com/sjogr3n/Barskollen_BackEnd)
+To connect to the database, start 'Barskollen_BackEnd' (https://github.com/sjogr3n/Barskollen_BackEnd)

 Copy the path to your running API

 Insert the path in all '.get' & '.post' functions.

-The path need to be inserted in 11 places in the following files:
+The path need to be inserted in a total of 11 places in the following files:

 ExploreBeer.js, IndividualBeer.js, LogIn.js, Register.js, ReviewBeer.js, USerProfile.js